 What is Lapitec resistant to?

 Don’t expect to be scrubbing away at your worktop or floor every time you spill something on it, as Lapitec is resistant to almost everything.
 It is unaffected by moisture and will not stain, making this stone ideal if you’re a bit clumsy when it comes to red wine.
-Lapitec is also resistant to every day wear and tear, such as knife scratches.
+Lapitec is also resistant to everyday wear and tear, such as knife scratches.

 All Lapitec slabs come treated with Bio Care as standard, which makes the stone resistant to bacteria and gives it self-cleaning properties.
 Any micro-organisms that land on the surface decompose safely and are effectively washed away.
-Not only does it makes the stone easier to clean and keep as good as new, it also enhances the overall appearance.
+Not only does it makes the stone easier to clean and keep as good as new, but it also enhances the overall appearance.

 When you do come to clean it, Lapitec cannot be damaged by acids or alkalis either, so whatever cleaner you decide to use should be okay.
 Just avoid using products that contain hydrofluoric acids, as these may negatively affect the stone.